gasparka/spectrogram/README.md

-# 80MHz bandwidth spectrogram accelerator for LimeSDR-Mini
+# Spectrogram (80MHz bandwidth) accelerator for LimeSDR-Mini

 Turning on WiFi on a handset: